mateutcristian/Simple-DevOps-Project/README.md

 - install docker:

+		cd/opt/docker
 		yum install docker

 - add ansadmin to docker group:

 		usermod -aG docker ansadmin
 		service docker start

+- Add Ansible private ip adress into the default inventory file: [ansible] - mention it as a group

+		 vi /etc/ansible/host

+- Copy ansible`s ansadmin public key to the ansible system: - to be able to comunicate with the system

+		ssh-copy-id [Ansible private ip]

+- Test connection:

+		ansible all -m ping

+- login into DockerHub

+		docker login

 Step 6: Integrate Ansible with Jenkins